1. Support and enforce your employee's reporting and adherence to the leave process.

 You are responsible for notifying your timekeeper(s) of all time off taken under PG&E leave of absence provisions.
 If time is not recorded accurately and in a timely fashion, it could result in overpayment or underpayment of wages and benefits, as well as additional time off the employee is not entitled to under these provisions.

-6. Provide notification of the start of your employee's unpaid leave (not applicable when an employee is eligible for STD or PFL).
+6. Provide notification of the start of your employee's unpaid leave.

 7. During your employee's leave.